erling6232/imagedata/paper.md

 like computed tomography (CT) and magnetic resonance (MR) information object definitions (IOD), are in common use.
-These legacy formats store slices file by file, leaving the sorting of the files to the user.
+These formats store slices file by file, leaving the sorting of the files to the user.
 The more modern enhanced formats which can accomodate a complete 3D or 4D acquisition in one file, are only slowly adopted by manufacturers of medical equipment.